 The enforcement process requires project proponents or project management teams to take corrective actions within a specified time period.
-To confirm that corrective actions have been completed effectively and on time, findings or violations typically require re-inspection by P&EAD within one to seven days, depending on the nature of the issues, whether or not escalated enforcement is being pursued, and the type and level of enforcement.
+To confirm that corrective actions have been completed effectively and on time, findings or violations typically require re-inspection by P&EAD within one or 7 days, depending on the nature of the issues, whether or not escalated enforcement is being pursued, and the type and level of enforcement.
 The following are the general time periods for re-inspection by P&EAD associated with each level of enforcement:

-- Enforcement Level 1 requires a re-inspection within 7, 5, or 2 days; and - Enforcement Level 2 requires a re-inspection within 1 day (24 hours).
+- Enforcement Level 1 requires a re-inspection within one or 7 days; and - Enforcement Level 2 requires a re-inspection within 1 day (24 hours).